thetruth65/CAMOUFLAGED_WEAPON_DETECTION-USING-YOLOV8n-LABELME-ALBUMENTATIONS-OPENCV/README.md.txt

 - **Tools**: OpenCV, YOLOv8 (Ultralytics), Albumentations, Labelme.

-*Note*: Raw and augmented data are not included due to size/privacy but can be recreated with the scripts.
+*Note*: Raw and augmented data are included to imporvise the project and facilitate involvement of ideas of other people.

 ## Installation
 1. **Clone the Repository**: